From the Center for American Music Preservation (CAMP)

 The Overlooked Others

-There are many other composers whose music is available on recordings
+There are other 20th century composers whose music is available on recordings

 and here are just a few: